Cloud Based |

 3. The AID (Associated Information Document) delivered as a PDF.

+In 1988 surfacing was made widely available on the PC and the model was done in surfacing providing CNC with 2 and 3 axis information this move the model beyond only used to create the flat file.
+Now the 3D model was being delivered to the suppliers.
 While the 3D model completely defines the geometry of part or assembly, it does not include information like material, finish, tolerance, process, parts list, part number, part name, revision history, used on and the list can go on.
 Sadly, the part number and name are only available in the file name.
 How nuts is that?
 I will again reference the Embedded Title Block!

 The AID looks very much like the drawing.
 But that is where the similarities end.
 This is a much, much easier document to create.
 It is based on and associated to the 3D model and created in a documentation module of the native CAD software.
 Any time the model is changed the dimensions in the AID are affected and show the change.